 A forwarding address is provided to friends and family when you move.
 The post office will use this address to reroute mail sent to your previous address.
 People change their addresses every day.
-You may find that a friend or family member has recently left their current home.
+You may find that a friend or family member has recently left their current home and didn't leave a forwarding address.

 So with all these changes, it can be challenging to keep track of new address details.
 Today, changing residences is a normal part of life.
 People move for many reasons: a better job or career path, higher education; a life partner; property ownership; retirement; and so on.